 What it's called: Susanne Kaufmann Signature Detox Body Treatment

 Following the foot bath, an esthetician uses Susanne Kaufmann's special Detox blend to give a full-body scrub to stimulate circulation and promote the elimination of toxins.
 A subsequent deep-tissue massage ensues (the really good part) and works to relax the fascia in your body and encourage lymphatic drainage.
-You can find out more about fascia here, but the gist is this: This connective tissue is found everywhere in your body and lies just below the skin.

 "It divides our muscles and penetrates them like the internal skin of an orange," says FasciaBlaster creator Ashley Black on the company's website.
 "It also surrounds virtually every structure of the human body.
 Since it interlocks under the skin, much like a chain-link fence, fat is able to push through the gaps, causing a dimpled, uneven appearance (aka cellulite).
 So this treatment is particularly ideal after travel or to boost your health and wellness regimen.